-When you reach your destination at Mont Orford, by driving along Highway 112 from Magog.
+Drive along Highway 112 from Magog to reach your destination at Mont Orford.
 This ski area is owned by the province of Québec and covers three different peaks, Mont Orford, Mont Giroux, and Mont Alfred DesRochers.
 All these mountains are more than 2,000 feet high and the runs are interconnected giving skiers an abundance of choice.
 The resort offers dining, ski schools, and child care.
 There is also a snow park and a half-pipe for snowboarders at this resort, not to mention ice-climbing, sleigh rides, snowshoeing and cross-country skiing.

 DAY 10: MONT ORFORD TO MONTREAL

 Orford is in easy reach of Montreal, with about two hours of driving time.